christianaao/murder-mystery-game/README.md

 ## Features of this Project

 This project was written in Python.
-There is no frontend or API server for this project. _(but maybe in the future)_
+There is no frontend or API server for this project _(but maybe in the future)_.

 This project was created as part of a team project, where I led its development as Team Leader.
 This project was created through project management, plamnning and Agile workflow.